 Data Accuracy – just one aspect of excellent data quality

-In this blog, we’re highlight the most common data quality challenges organisations face, along with some practical techniques that you can use to improve your sustainability/ CSR data quality.
+In this blog, we’re highlighting the most common data quality challenges organisations face, along with some practical techniques that you can use to improve your sustainability/ CSR data quality.

 In recent years there has been an increasing pressure from investors, the press, governments and other organisations for independent verification of large companies’ sustainability reports’ contents.